- We helped Missourians in need.

 Year after year, DSS team members go above and beyond to help support others during times of need.
-In 2021 our team donated to charities through our annual charitable campaign, adopted countless families and children in need to ensure they had a holiday to remember, donated gifts and supplies to foster families and Missouri’s children in foster care, and dedicated their time and service to help support victims of multiple natural disasters, including Louisiana residents devastated by Hurricane Ida.
+In 2022, our team donated over $74,000 to charities through our annual charitable campaign, adopted countless families and children in need to ensure they had a holiday to remember, donated gifts and supplies to foster families and Missouri’s children in foster care, and dedicated their time and service to help support victims of multiple natural disasters.

 - We moved more children and youth to permanency.

 The goal of permanency is to find the youth in foster care a safe, permanent home that will allow them to grow and thrive.
 Sometimes this means returning home safely with their families, other times this means finding alternate options that are best for each individual youth.
 Last year, 6,671 children exited Alternative Care in Children’s Division.
 45% reunited with their family, 22% were adopted, 22% are now in a guardianship, and 11% for other reasons, such as aging out as an adult.

 The Office of Workforce and Community Initiatives (OWCI) engaged with 81 faith-based organizations, 34 veterans organizations, 777 employers, 294 non-profits, and 536 government agencies in its effort to enhance employer engagement.
 Additionally, approximately 3,200 Missourians were served through Skill-up and 8,760 were referred to the Missouri Work Assistance program for services.